 Health system honored for advances in information technology

-LUMC was one of the 154 organizations named Most Wired of the 1,388 hospitals that applied.
-This award marks the ninth time LUMC has been named to the list.
+2010 marks the 12th annual release of the list of Most Wired Hospitals and Health Systems.
+LUMC was one of the 124 hospitals named Most Wired of the 1,280 that applied.
+This award marks the eighth time LUHS has been named to the list.